 Purpose

-- Conducting resident needs assessments to determine individual and community needs and identify barriers to achieving self-sufficiency
+• Conducting community needs assessments to determine resident and community needs and identify barriers to achieving self-sufficiency

-- Coordinating with local service providers, public/Indian housing authority staff, and other community stakeholders to deliver services and ensure that services meet resident and community needs
+• Coordinating with local service providers, public/Indian housing authority staff, and other community stakeholders to deliver services and ensure that services meet resident and community needs.
+Grantees may also deliver services directly or subcontract for services where identified gaps exist

-- Evaluating the progress of program participants and overall effectiveness of the program on a regular basis
+• Evaluating and the progress of program participants and overall effectiveness of the program on a regular basis and submitting required annual reports

 Applicants may request up to 3 service coordinators per grant based on the number of public housing units served by the program and the applicant type.